GaloisInc/daedalus/docs/_sources/dex/overview.rst.txt

 values in the target language for type ``EXTERN_TYPE`` (which should be declared with ``type``).

-Optionally, definitions may be preceeded by the ``default`` keyword, which specifies that unless otherwise specified this exporter will be used for Daedalus values of the given type.
+Optionally, definitions may be preceded by the ``default`` keyword, which specifies that unless otherwise specified this exporter will be used for Daedalus values of the given type.
 At present, only definitions without ``FUN_PAPRAMS`` may be declared as ``default``.